Blog Post

 Before turning to specific texts, this resource intentionally suggests working through five lenses, in a particular order, to encourage respectful and faithful discussion as iron sharpens iron:

-(Biblical theology/story, exegetical theology, historical theology, systematic theology, and pastoral theology)
+(Biblical theology/story, exegetical theology, historical context theology, systematic theology, and pastoral theology)

 From the first century through today, including creeds, councils, and theologians